unicitynetwork/.github/profile/README.md

 ## 🚀 Welcome to Unicity

 Welcome to **Unicity**, the first blockchain platform in which all execution is off-chain.
-Assets are minted off-chain, transfers happen off-chain and smart contracts or "agents" execute off-chain, and the blockchain is reduced to an infrastructure that (by enforcement of non-forking) prevents double spending of off-chain assets, each of which is an independent blockchain.
+Assets are minted off-chain, transfers happen off-chain and smart contracts or "agents" execute off-chain, and the blockchain is reduced to an infrastructure that (by enforcement of non-forking) prevents double spending of off-chain assets.

 All blockchain designs Bitcoin, Ethereum, L1s L2s, rollups, sidechains etc. have followed the same core design principle for the last 17 years.
 There is a an append-only ledger of assets with computation happening on-chain, leading inevitably to competition for resources.
 Unicity is a fundamental redesign.
 All assets exist  off-chain, and each asset is its own ledger wiht only aggregate state transitions  recorded on-chain.
 This architectural shift unlocks off-chain computation giving orders of magnitude higher throughput and massively reduced friction for users deverlopers and agents